NOTE: Obtaining a restraining order can be complicated. Seek the advice of an attorney.

 - Responding To a Petition for Order Prohibiting Abuse or Program Misconduct - Participant

 What Is a Private Postsecondary School Violence Prevention Restraining Order?

 A Private Postsecondary School Violence Prevention Restraining Order protects a student from being subjected to credible threats of violence that could be carried out on the school campus or facility.
-The procedure is only available to students at private postsecondary institutions.The court can order a person not to:
+The procedure is only available to students at private postsecondary institutions.

 The order can also protect family or household members of the student and other students at the campus or facility.